-Before checking lubrication level, follow lock out-tag out procedures.
-Stop the engine and remove the engine starter key.
+Before checking lubrication level, stop the engine and remove the engine starter key.

 - The lubrication level should be checked everyday prior to pumping and maintained at a height of 5 inches or about 1⁄2 the concrete cylinder height.
-We recommend using a 30-weight motor oil. - 2.
+We recommend a using a 30 weight motor oil. - 2.
 As the rubber piston cups naturally wear, fine cement particles will accumulate in the box.
 Once the concrete paste reaches a height of about 1⁄2 inch from the bottom of the box, drain and clean the lubrication box.